Morrelli & Melvin Design and Engineering

 Over the last 30 years, Morrelli & Melvin have built an enviable, worldwide reputation for excellence in yacht design, engineering and customer support.
-The list of famous boats Gino Morrelli and Pete Melvin have helped bring to life is more than impressive – 2013 America’s Cup Challenger, Emirates Team New Zealand’s AC72; 2010 America’s Cup winner, Oracle/BMW; 1988 America’s Cup winner, Stars and Stripes catamaran; 125' record breaking cat PlayStation; and 2016 Olympic Class Nacra 17.
+The list of famous boats Gino Morrelli and Pete Melvin have helped bring to life is beyond impressive – 2013 America’s Cup Challenger, Emirates Team New Zealand’s AC72; 2010 America’s Cup winner, Oracle/BMW; 1988 America’s Cup winner, Stars and Stripes catamaran; 125' record breaking cat PlayStation; and 2016 Olympic Class Nacra 17.
 Gino raced extensively on Stars and Stripes with Dennis Conner and PlayStation with Steve Fossett, setting 12 world records including Atlantic W-E, 24-hour, Round Britain/Ireland.
-Morrelli & Melvin designs have won 20 Boat of the Year awards, including multiple honors for the original Capetown built Gunboat 62' and 66'.
+Morrelli & Melvin designs have won 20 Boat of the Year awards, including 2018 Overall Boat of the Year from Sailing World Magazine and 2018 Best Boats - Catamaran from SAIL Magazine for the HH66, and Boat of the Year - Multihull from Cruising World Magazine for the HH55.

 Gino manages Product Development and bridges the gap between design and engineering for production and custom builds.
 His many years of experience in racing, design and building allow M&M to design boats that are beautiful, perform well and are practical to construct and maintain.